trekhleb/homemade-machine-learning/README.md

 This repository contains examples of popular machine learning algorithms implemented in Python with code examples and mathematics behind them being explained.
 Each algorithm has Jupyter demo to make the learning process more interactive and to give you a possibility to play with training data, algorithms configurations and to immediately see the results, charts and predictions in your browser.

-The purpose of this repository is _not_ to implement machine learning algorithms using 3<sup>rd</sup> party libraries "one-liners" _but_ rather to practice and to get better understanding of the mathematics behind each algorithm.
+The purpose of this repository is _not_ to implement machine learning algorithms using 3<sup>rd</sup> party library "one-liners" _but_ rather to practice and to get better understanding of the mathematics behind each algorithm.
+That's why all algorithms implementations are "homemade" and not intended to be used for production.

 In most cases the explanations are based on [this great](https://www.coursera.org/learn/machine-learning) machine learning course.

+## How to Use This Repository

+You may dive into the following depths:

+1. *39 ft:* browse READMEs and Python files to read about mathematics behind each algorithm and to see examples of how each algorithm may be implemented.
+2. *59 ft:* browse online Jupyter demos and play with each algorithm in your browser by trying to adjust algorithms settings, data sets configuration and to see how the output and predictions vary.
+3. *66 ft:* fork/clone this repo, install all dependencies, launch Jupyter locally and play not only with machine learning algorithms demos but also with theirs Python implementations.

 ## Supervised Learning